RobotecAI/RobotecGPULidar/README.md

 An introduction to the RGL API along with an example can be found [here](docs/Usage.md).

+## Extensions

+`RobotecGPULidar` library can be built with extensions enhancing RGL with additional functions:
+- `ROS2` - adds a node to publish point cloud messages to [ROS2](https://www.ros.org/).
+Check [ROS2 extension doc](docs/Ros2Extension.md) for more information, build instructions, and usage.

 ## Building in Docker (Linux)

 Two dockerfiles are prepared: